mohaa-moddb/mefy-extgametypes/README.md

 to do this, set a cvar named "g_<gametype>_<mapname>_settings" to a list of settings to be used for the map.
 For example:

-   set g_ctf_mohdm2_settings "returnboth: 1 alliedbase: 297 -2115 -22.62 180 axisbase: -3237 270 24.97 0 drophold: 20"
+   set g_ctf_mohdm2_settings "returnboth: 1 drophold: 20"

-will adjust the Capture-The-Flag rules for Destroyed Village to place the bases in new locations, require players to return both flags to their base, and enable intentional flag dropping.
+will adjust the Capture-The-Flag rules for Destroyed Village to require players to return both flags to their base and enable intentional flag dropping.

 Another example:

-  set g_ft_mohdm1_settings "meltgun: 0 melttime: 30 announce: none observe: none"
+  set g_ft_mohdm1_settings "meltgun: 0 melttime: 30 ftannounce: none"

-will adjust the Freeze-Tag settings for Southern France to disable the melting laser, set the melting time to 3 seconds, disable all announcing of body locations, and prevent spectators from freefloating or viewing from frozen bodies.
+will adjust the Freeze-Tag settings for Southern France to disable the melting laser, set the melting time to 3 seconds, and disable all announcing of body locations.

 If a map-specific setting is set, it will override the general setting cvar.
 You can review the current settings during any game by reading